Home > THE TRUTH ABOUT LITERARY AGENTS’ FEES

 THE TRUTH ABOUT LITERARY AGENTS’ FEES

-Writer Beware defines a fee as any charge–excluding commissions on sales–that’s a requirement for submission or representation, must be paid by every client or potential client, and is due upfront or in regular installments.
-No matter what the stated purpose of such a fee is, it’s not standard industry practice.
+Writer Beware defines a fee as any charge–excluding commissions on sales–that’s a requirement for submission or representation, must be paid by every client or potential client, and is due before services have been rendered.
+No matter what the stated purpose of such payments, they are not standard industry practice.

 So what’s going on?
 How can agents who want upfront money define themselves as non-fee-chargers?
 What’s the big deal about fees, anyway?